sml09181/Baemin_RecSys/README.md

-# BaRaemo: Baemin Recommender System - What Should I Eat Today?
+# BaRaemo: Baemin Recommender System

+*What Should I Eat Today?🍽️*

 ## Project Overview
 **BaRaemo** is a menu recommendation system designed to help Baemin (배달의 민족) app users easily choose what to eat.